 It means the equation for Harvey's side is simple - three points against Liverpool and they will be crowned champions.

-All your ticketing information in one place
+All your ticket information in one place